ERnsTL/flowd/flowd-rs/README.md

 * Supported based on the FBP network protocol.
 * Currently used user interface us noflo-ui.
 * Currently only 1 graph inside the runtime is implemented, though the data structures are there to support multiple.
+* TODO Support for multiple graphs inside the runtime, managed completely separately.
+* TODO Support for multiple FBP network protocol clients in parallel (?)
 * Much to clarify with developers of noflo-ui, status messages and documentation are terse.

 Security:
 * Currently unimplemented.
-* Basic token-based security and TLS support would be easy to add.
+* Basic token-based security and TLS support would be easy to add (TODO).
-* User and ACL management as well as ACL checking currently unimplemented.
+* User and ACL management as well as ACL checking currently unimplemented (TODO).

 Multi-language feature:
-* Part of the next milestone.
+* Part of the next milestone (TODO).
 * Basic loading and unloading of a dlopen()'ed component is there (LibComponent).

 Multiple component APIs, component data formats: